USAFA Men's Basketball vs Miami University 2025

-U.S. AIR FORCE ACADEMY, Colo. -- Air Force’s Kam Sanders dribbles the ball down the court during a game against Miami University on Nov.
+U.S. AIR FORCE ACADEMY, Colo. -- Air Force men's basketball team huddle prior to a game against Miami University on Nov.
 15, 2025 at Clune Arena in Colorado Springs, Colo.
 Air Force fell to Miami University 61-76.
 (U.S Air Force Photo by Ray Bahner)

 |Date Taken: